Jump to navigation

 - Does Columbia Nursing offer undergraduate degrees?

-- As a graduate school, Columbia Nursing does not offer a four- year undergraduate program.
-However, our combined BS/MS Entry to Practice is open to those who have received an undergraduate degree in a non-nursing field and wish to make a career change.
+- As a graduate school, Columbia Nursing does not offer a four-year undergraduate program.
+However, our combined Masters Direct Entry (MDE) program is open to those who have received an undergraduate degree in a non-nursing field and wish to make a career change.

 - Does Columbia Nursing offer distance learning?